 In general, any types of imbalances in these areas of the hormonal system are going to be relevant in the treatment of headaches and migraines.
-You’re going to want to consider these stuff.
-There’s a wealth of information actually on my other site, on my functional medicine site, where I worked with patients virtually over the phone.
-That’s www.drstjean.com where I go on to details on female hormone imbalances, adrenal imbalances, thyroid imbalances, etc.
+You’ll definitely want to make sure hormonal imbalance isn’t playing a role because if you miss this it will be tough to get better.
+There’s a wealth of information on hormone imbalance on my functional medicine site: www.drstjean.com.
+Check out this site if you want more details on female hormone imbalances, adrenal imbalances, thyroid imbalances, etc.

 I hope you found this information helpful and useful.
 If you want more information on headaches or migraines, check out my video and article blog links on the top left corner of this website.
 If you feel ready and want to work with me directly in my clinic at Lincoln Park, Chicago, schedule your appointment now: